 Riverboats, being smaller, can dock right in town, near the places of interest.
 Typically, most of the included excursions involve walking tours around the various attractions of the city, followed by some free time for shopping.
 You can also sample local coffee or similar offering and continue the visit on your own.
 Information from the lectures come in handy at these times.

 You might get the impression that river cruises, being more intimate and exclusive, are expensive compared to their ocean cruise counterparts.
 That may be the case since ocean cruises benefit from economies of scale.
 However, you will find out that the comparison maybe not be as straightforward.

 You will soon realize that the best river cruises are value for money.
 River cruise fares typically include wine, beer and soft drinks that come with the meals, Wi-Fi and the standard tours in each port.
 The service level also sets them apart.
 Some ocean cruises with smaller passenger capacities can also achieve this.

 Ocean and river cruises individually offer unique experiences.
 Your purpose for taking the cruise and personal inclinations should help guide your decisions.
-We hope our comparison between the two using the criteria discussed above will help facilitate that.
+We hope our comparison between the two will help you choose… or maybe take both.